 Individual therapy, group counseling, family therapy, and behavioral therapy are just some of the many therapies that we implement into each one of our clients’ personalized treatment program.
 Through therapy, you can uncover the underlying issues of your Ambien dependence as well as focus on other parts of your life that contribute to your continued use.

-At 12 Keys, we always provide all clients with an aftercare plan for when they are ready to leave our facility.
+We always provide all clients with an aftercare plan for when they are ready to leave our facility.
 If you are addicted to Ambien and do not know what to do, do not wait any longer.
 Allow us to help you overcome your Ambien dependence so that you can live a life free of addiction.

 CALL US RIGHT NOW